ESR-NZ/human_genomics_pipeline/README.md

 ### 4. Run the pipeline

-Choose the appropriate config file:

-- use 'config_GRCh37.yaml' to run the pipeline against the GRCh37 reference genome
-- use 'config_GRCh38.yaml' to run the pipeline against the GRCh38 reference genome

 First start a dry run.
 If there are no issues, start a full run without the -n flag.
+Specify the config file to be used.

 ```bash
 snakemake -n -r -j 24 -p --use-conda --configfile config_GRCh38.yaml
 snakemake -r -j 24 -p --use-conda --configfile config_GRCh38.yaml